How Should a Christian Dress? Christian Modest Apparel

 Matt 5:28 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.

-Also in your appearence men should generally be well shaven, and we should all have hair reasonably in place as not to look sloppy or uncaring in physical appearance.
+Also in your appearence men should generally be well shaven, or have a beard, mustache and/or hair reasonably in place as not to look sloppy or uncaring in physical appearance.
 In general your overall appearance should not draw attention to you that would hinder another from focusing their attention to worshipping the Lord.

 As in any other biblical area of life these principals need to be taught and modelled in the Church, among God’s chosen people; at home, through generational teaching and example; and from individual study and meditation of the Word.